mendix/docs/content/en/docs/developerportal/deploy/sap-btp/sap-autoscaler.md

 ## 3 Using the Autoscaler Configurator

-The **autoscaler configurator** provides a user friendly interface to create the JSON required to configure the application autoscaler.
+The **Autoscaler Configurator** provides a user-friendly interface to create the JSON required to configure the application autoscaler.

 {{% alert color="info" %}}
-The configurator will only create a JSON file from scratch.
-It does not have access to your existing autoscaler settings on SAP BTP, and you cannot import an existing JSON files.
+The configurator only creates a JSON file from scratch.
+It does not have access to your existing autoscaler settings on [SAP BTP](https://docs.mendix.com/developerportal/deploy/sap-cloud-platform/), and you cannot import an existing JSON files.
 {{% /alert %}}

-There three options available:
+There are three options available:

 * Scheduled Scaling – the app is scaled according to a fixed schedule
 * Dynamic Scaling – the app is scaled depending on the value of a metric